Lake Mead MapMap of Lake Mead National Recreation Area

-Nevertheless there are rather more access points to the shoreline compared with Lake Powell, especially the section northwest of Hoover Dam in Nevada which has numerous beaches, camping areas and marinas.
-Highway NV 167 (Northshore Road
+There are rather more access points to the shoreline of Lake Mead compared with Lake Powell, especially the section northwest of Hoover Dam in Nevada which has various beaches, camping areas and marinas.
+Highway 167 (Northshore Road

-) runs fairly close to the water for 40 miles passing through colorful, empty, desert surroundings with a dozen side roads of varying quality leading towards the water of which three are to developed marinas: Callville Bay
+) runs fairly close to the water for 40 miles passing through colorful, empty, desert surroundings with around a dozen side roads of varying quality leading towards the water of which one is to a developed marina, at Callville Bay

-, though this latter is currently closed due to low water levels.
-The surrounding desert is characterized by gaunt mountain ranges with occasional bright red or orange sandstone outcrops - Valley of Fire
+The nearby desert on the Nevada side of the lake is characterized by gaunt mountain ranges with occasional bright red or orange sandstone outcrops - Valley of Fire

 is the most spectacular, but also worth exploring, though harder to reach, is the Bowl of Fire

 , a few miles north of the road near the Callville Bay turn-off.
 Another scenic red rock location is Whitney Pockets